OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-23.md

 God is not a man, that He should lie, nor a son of man, that He should change His mind.
 Does He speak and not act?
 Does He promise and not fulfil?

 ## Numbers 23:20
-I have received a command to bless; He has blessed, and I cannot change it.
+I have received a directive to bless; He has given His blessing, and I cannot alter it.

 ## Numbers 23:21
 No misfortune is seen in Jacob, no misery in Israel.
 The Lord their God is with them; the shout of a king is among them.

 ## Numbers 23:22
-God brought them out of Egypt; they have the strength of a wild ox.
+God led them out of Egypt; they possess the strength of a mighty ox.

 ## Numbers 23:23
 There is no enchantment against Jacob, no divination against Israel.
 It will now be said of Jacob and Israel, ‘See what God has done!’